-F.1 Refunds from revenue as well as dispensations of revenue may be allowed on a gratuities basis on such conditions or under such circumstances as the Head of Department may prescribe.

-- F.2 Irrecoverable revenue may not be written off without the prior approval of the Head of Department. - F.3 All refunds of amounts inadvertently received or collected on behalf of a person or body of persons and accounted for as revenue must be paid from accumulated revenue unless provision has been made for such payment under the estimates of expenditure.
+- F.1 Refunds from revenue as well as dispensations of revenue may be allowed on a gratuities basis on such conditions or under such circumstances as the head of department may prescribe. - F.2 Irrecoverable revenue may not be written off without the prior approval of the head of department. - F.3 All refunds of amounts inadvertently received or collected on behalf of a person or body of persons and accounted for as revenue must be paid from accumulated revenue unless provision has been made for such payment under the estimates of expenditure.

-G. PAYMENTS FROM TRADITIONAL COMMUNITY REVENUE
+G. PAYMENTS FROM TRADITIONALCOMMUNITY REVENUE

-- G.1 A final payment out of appropriated moneys may not be made, except for properly approved grand-in-aid, without the approval of the Head of Department and unless it is for services rendered to the Traditional Councilor for value received or in consequence of a judgment of a competent court. - G.2 Payment may not be made unless it has become due or a special approval thereto has been granted by the Head of Department and no savings may be used for any purpose not budgeted for, and no anticipated savings may be used for any other reason other than the anticipated needs. - G.3 Payments "on account" in respect of stores, services or work are prohibited unless it be substantiated by a certificate to the effect that the amount is fully covered by the stores delivered or the work done or services rendered; Provided that under special circumstances a deviation from this regulation may be authorized by the Head of Department. - G.4 The treasurer must furnish vouchers substantiating all payments to be made from the Traditional community account.
+- G.1 A final payment out of appropriated moneys may not be made, except for properly approved grand-in-aid, without the approval of the head of department and unless it is for services rendered to the traditional councilor for value received or in consequence of a judgment of a competent court. - G.2 Payment may not be made unless it has become due or a special approval thereto has been granted by the head of department and no savings may be used for any purpose not budgeted for, and no anticipated savings may be used for any other reason other than the anticipated needs. - G.3 Payments "on account" in respect of stores, services or work are prohibited unless it be substantiated by a certificate to the effect that the amount is fully covered by the stores delivered or the work done or services rendered; Provided that under special circumstances a deviation from this regulation may be authorized by the head of department. - G.4 The secretariat must furnish vouchers substantiating all payments to be made from the traditional community account.